activestylus/generic_board_mockup/README.md

 You can start the server by running the `middleman` command.
 Then visit http://localhost:4567/ in your browser

+When you are done you can generate the static site by running `middleman build`

 # Why Middleman?

 * It kicks ass for writing static prototypes.